 If industrial hemp has less than one percent THC, and plants with more THC are considered marijuana, then you might ask, what about CBD?

 Now that recreational and medicinal cannabis are legal across more than half of the country, maybe it’s not such a pressing question.
 But cannabis genetics can get confusing, and so can the laws.
 So I’d like to know.
 Where is all this CBD oil coming from?

 Those obsessive pot breeders who have spent the last 40 years getting THC levels from 3 percent to 30 percent, are now changing course.
 They aren’t giving up on THC, but to satisfy a new market, they are bringing back older strains with lower THC and higher CBD.
 Because it’s impossible to grow cannabis that’s very high in both.

 In fact, the highest levels of CDB, up to 30 percent, occur in cannabis varieties with negligible amounts of THC, like hemp.
 But there’s a third category that has balanced quantities of CBD and THC, and these strains are the source of most commercial CBD oil.
-Although the THC is no longer present in the oil after the extraction process.

 Is hemp oil the same as CBD oil?

 Hemp oil and CBD oil are actually two very different things.
 But unfortunately, a lot of sloppy marketing material has created a whole new wave of cannabis confusion.
 Hemp oil, sold as a nutritional supplement high in minerals and fatty acids, is actually oil from the hemp seed.
 (High-grade marijuana, to be clear, consists only of female flowers and does not produce seeds.)

 CBD oil, by contrast, is extracted from cannabis flowers.
 In the absence of THC, CBD does not itself produce any psychoactive side effects.
 Yet it does have a long list of medicinal benefits.

 What does the future of cannabis look like?